Shared Interest Groups

 Contacts: Tom Getz and Janet Downing Taylor

-Open during Coffee Hour most Sundays, the Atrium Bookstore table offers books on a wide variety of subjects: Unitarian Universalism, inspiration, daily meditation, Buddhism, Bible studies, environmental concerns, children’s stories, poetry, family life and rituals, and more.
+Open during Coffee Hour most Sundays, Irene’s Book Nook offers books on a wide variety of subjects: Unitarian Universalism, inspiration, daily meditation, Buddhism, Bible studies, environmental concerns, children’s stories, poetry, family life and rituals, and more.

 Recent titles from Skinner House, Beacon Press, and Skylight Paths as well as the annual UUA Common Read project are available.
-Irene and Tony Allen make this possible.
+Irene and Tony Allen started this First U bookstore more than a decade ago and shepherded it for many years.
+Formerly called the Atrium Bookstore, its name was changed to Irene’s Book Nook in memory of Irene Allen.
 All profits benefit the church.

 Buildings and Grounds